COR Internal Auditor Training

 One of the first steps to becoming COR-certified is to identify an internal Certificate of Recognition (COR) program champion who will lead the process for your organization and become a knowledgeable resource about the COR process.

-- Complete the COR Internal Auditor Training (online & in-person);
+- ✓ Complete the COR internal auditor training (online & virtual session);

-For more information, contact the go2HR Industry Health & Safety Team.
+For more information, contact the go2HR Industry Health & Safety Team at safety@go2HR.ca.

 - an overview of the COR program;

 - an in-depth look at the individual COR audit elements;

 - how to prepare for a student audit;

 - how to conduct an audit using the go2HR COR audit tool: documentation, observation, and interview techniques;